Citizen Engagement in Nigeria: Interactive Portals for Public Feedback & Reporting

 Multi-Channel Intake Forms

 Different citizens lean toward different ways of communicating.
-Some will complete a long form on a website.
+Some will complete a long form on a digital platform.
 Others will send a quick WhatsApp message.
 A portion will call if there is a phone number.
 Others will utilize a USSD code because they have a feature phone.

 Go Beyond Local holds the expertise to build portals that accept input through multiple channels but feed into the same tracking system.
 A complaint submitted by web form, a report sent by SMS, and a voice message left on an automated line can all converge in the same queue.
 Officers can work from one list regardless of how the information arrived.